Creating leaders who deliver impact through digital transformation

 About the Programme

-The NHS Digital Pioneer Fellowship supports annually 20-25 ‘transformers’ employed by NHS organisations to design and lead transformation projects underpinned by digital innovation, that accelerate:
+The NHS Digital Pioneer Fellowship supports annually up to 30 ‘change makers’ employed by NHS organisations in London to design and lead transformation projects underpinned by digital innovation, that accelerate:

 - Growth in innovation adoption

 - Attainment of compelling business cases that drive year on year sustainability

 The fellowship is designed to Equip the fellows with new skills and knowledge (e.g. how to build good business cases, how to use Agile as a project delivery technique, how to structure a good evaluation, how to define and manage benefits realisation, change management principles etc).
 It is also designed to Inspire fellows by enabling them to hear about the art of the possible from others.
 The programme is designed to Connect fellows to like-minded peers, influencers in the system, and people who can mentor them.

 It is aimed at NHS clinicians and healthcare professionals currently employed by an NHS organisation in London, from a range of NHS disciplines including Nursing; Medical; AHP; Operational, at any level who

 - Are currently leading or significantly involved in delivering a digital transformation project within their organisation;